 The Chairperson shall fix the date, time and place of meetings of the Authority.
+Meetings of the Authority shall be summoned by the Secretary at the request of the Chairperson.

-Apart from the first year, at least 2 months before the end of each calendar year a list of dates, times and locations for the following year's ordinary meetings of the Authority shall be circulated to the Authority for approval.
-Once approved, the planned schedule of meeting dates will be published on the Authority website.
+At least 2 months before the end of each calendar year a list of dates, times and locations for the following year's ordinary meetings of the Authority shall be circulated to the Authority for approval.
+Once approved, the planned schedule of meeting dates will be published on the Authority website and formally notified to the Garda Commissioner.

-At least seven calendar days before a Meeting of the Authority there shall be issued to every Member a copy of:
+As far as possible, at least seven calendar days before a meeting of the Authority there shall be issued to every Member a copy of: